morgancollado/morgan-collado/src/app/poetry/_content/tombs.md

 You too can be that edgy white dude
 Or that free spirited hipster girl
 You can be the face of post-racial Amerikkka!
-And for a limited time we will throw in a Black FriendTM To prove you aren’t
+And for a limited time we will throw in a Black Friend™ To prove you aren’t
 A racist!
 (And if the Natives bother you just call the cops!)